M66B/FairEmail/docs/FAQ-zh-rCN.md

 All supported Android versions [encrypt all user data](https://source.android.com/security/encryption), so all data, including usernames, passwords, messages, etc, is stored encrypted.

 If the device is secured with a PIN, pattern or password, you can make the account and identity passwords visible.
-If the device is secured with a PIN, pattern or password, you can make the account and identity passwords visible.
 If this is a problem because you are sharing the device with other people, consider to use [user profiles](https://www.howtogeek.com/333484/how-to-set-up-multiple-user-profiles-on-android/).

 <br />

 <a name="faq39"></a>
 **(39) How can I reduce the battery usage of FairEmail?**

 Recent Android versions by default report *app usage* as a percentage in the Android battery settings screen. **Confusingly, *app usage* is not the same as *battery usage* and is not even directly related to battery usage!** The app usage (while in use) will be very high because FairEmail is using a foreground service which is considered as constant app usage by Android.
 However, this doesn't mean that FairEmail is constantly using battery power.
-The real battery usage can be seen by navigating to this screen: **Confusingly, *app usage* is not the same as *battery usage* and is not even directly related to battery usage!** The app usage (while in use) will be very high because FairEmail is using a foreground service which is considered as constant app usage by Android.
-However, this doesn't mean that FairEmail is constantly using battery power.
 The real battery usage can be seen by navigating to this screen:

 *Android settings*, *Battery*, three-dots menu *Battery usage*, three-dots menu *Show full device usage*

 As a rule of thumb the battery usage should be below or in any case not be much higher than *Mobile network standby*.
 If this isn't the case, please let me know.
-If this isn't the case, please let me know.

 It is inevitable that synchronizing messages will use battery power because it requires network access and accessing the messages database.

 If you are comparing the battery usage of FairEmail with another email client, please make sure the other email client is setup similarly.
 For example comparing always sync (push messages) and (infrequent) periodic checking for new messages is not a fair comparison.
-For example comparing always sync (push messages) and (infrequent) periodic checking for new messages is not a fair comparison.

 Reconnecting to an email server will use extra battery power, so an unstable internet connection will result in extra battery usage.
 In this case you might want to synchronize periodically, for example each hour, instead of continuously.
 Note that polling frequently (more than every 30-60 minutes) will likely use more battery power than synchronizing always because connecting to the server and comparing the local and remotes messages are expensive operations.
-In this case you might want to synchronize periodically, for example each hour, instead of continuously.
-Note that polling frequently (more than every 30-60 minutes) will likely use more battery power than synchronizing always because connecting to the server and comparing the local and remotes messages are expensive operations.

 [On some devices](https://dontkillmyapp.com/) it is necessary to *disable* battery optimizations (setup step 4) to keep connections to email servers open.

 Most of the battery usage, not considering viewing messages, is due to synchronization (receiving and sending) of messages.
-Most of the battery usage, not considering viewing messages, is due to synchronization (receiving and sending) of messages.
 So, to reduce the battery usage, set the number of days to synchronize message for to a lower value, especially if there are a lot of recent messages in a folder.
-Long press a folder name in the folders list and select *Edit properties* to access this setting.
 Long press a folder name in the folders list and select *Edit properties* to access this setting.

 If you have at least once a day internet connectivity, it is sufficient to synchronize messages just for one day.

 Note that you can set the number of days to *keep* messages for to a higher number than to *synchronize* messages for.
 You could for example initially synchronize messages for a large number of days and after this has been completed reduce the number of days to synchronize messages for, but leave the number of days to keep messages for.
-You could for example initially synchronize messages for a large number of days and after this has been completed reduce the number of days to synchronize messages for, but leave the number of days to keep messages for.

 In the receive settings you can enable to always synchronize starred messages, which will allow you to keep older messages around while synchronizing messages for a limited number of days.

 Disabling the folder option *Automatically download message texts and attachments* will result in less network traffic and thus less battery usage.
 You could disable this option for example for the sent folder and the archive.
-You could disable this option for example for the sent folder and the archive.

 Synchronizing messages at night is mostly not useful, so you can save on battery usage by not synchronizing at night.
 In the settings you can select a schedule for message synchronization (this is a pro feature).
-In the settings you can select a schedule for message synchronization (this is a pro feature).

 FairEmail will by default synchronize the folder list on each connection.
-FairEmail will by default synchronize the folder list on each connection.
 Since folders are mostly not created, renamed and deleted very often, you can save some network and battery usage by disabling this in the receive settings.

 FairEmail will by default check if old messages were deleted from the server on each connection.
-FairEmail will by default check if old messages were deleted from the server on each connection.
 If you don't mind that old messages that were delete from the server are still visible in FairEmail, you can save some network and battery usage by disabling this in the receive settings.

 Some providers don't follow the IMAP standard and don't keep connections open long enough, forcing FairEmail to reconnect often, causing extra battery usage.
 You can inspect the *Log* via the main navigation menu to check if there are frequent reconnects (connection closed/reset, read/write error/timeout, etc).
 You can workaround this by lowering the keep-alive interval in the advanced account settings to for example 9 or 15 minutes.
 Note that battery optimizations need to be disabled in setup step 4 to reliably keep connections alive.
-You can inspect the *Log* via the main navigation menu to check if there are frequent reconnects (connection closed/reset, read/write error/timeout, etc).
-You can workaround this by lowering the keep-alive interval in the advanced account settings to for example 9 or 15 minutes.
-Note that battery optimizations need to be disabled in setup step 4 to reliably keep connections alive.

 Some providers send every two minutes something like '*Still here*' resulting in network traffic and your device to wake up and causing unnecessary extra battery usage.
 You can inspect the *Log* via the main navigation menu to check if your provider is doing this.
 If your provider is using [Dovecot](https://www.dovecot.org/) as IMAP server, you could ask your provider to change the [imap_idle_notify_interval](https://wiki.dovecot.org/Timeouts) setting to a higher value or better yet, to disable this.
 If your provider is not able or willing to change/disable this, you should consider to switch to periodically instead of continuous synchronization.
 You can change this in the receive settings.
-You can inspect the *Log* via the main navigation menu to check if your provider is doing this.
-If your provider is using [Dovecot](https://www.dovecot.org/) as IMAP server, you could ask your provider to change the [imap_idle_notify_interval](https://wiki.dovecot.org/Timeouts) setting to a higher value or better yet, to disable this.
-If your provider is not able or willing to change/disable this, you should consider to switch to periodically instead of continuous synchronization.
-You can change this in the receive settings.

 If you got the message *This provider does not support push messages* while configuring an account, consider switching to a modern provider which supports push messages (IMAP IDLE) to reduce battery usage.

 If your device has an [AMOLED](https://en.wikipedia.org/wiki/AMOLED) screen, you can save battery usage while viewing messages by switching to the black theme.

-By default auto optimize in the receive settings is enabled, which will switch an account to periodically checking for new messages when the email server:
+If auto optimize in the receive settings is enabled, an account will automatically be switched to periodically checking for new messages when the email server:

 * Says '*Still here*' within 3 minutes
 * The email server does not support push messages